harikshore/Webflow-Collection-De-Referencer/README.md

 First, get an API key for your Webflow site.

 1. Go to your Webflow Dashboard.
-2. Click the three dots on a Webflow site.
+2. Click the three dots on the desired Webflow site.
 3. Click "Settings".
 4. Click "Apps & Integrations".
-5. Click "Generate Legacy API Token".
-(Important: make sure to pick the legacy API token)
+5. Click "Generate API Token".
+(Important: make sure to pick the v2 API token, the blue button).
+6. Under the "Generate API Token" dialog, give a name and grant "read and write" permissions for CMS & Sites.
+7. Click "Generate Token"
-6. Copy the API token and store it somewhere safe for later.
+8. Copy the API token and store it somewhere safe for later.

 Get the Collection Ids of the collection to be de-referenced.